jonian/game.retroarch/README.md

 # RetroArch

-KODI addon for libretro RetroArch frontend.
+KODI addon for RetroArch.
+Currently supports only LibreELEC 11 for RPi4/RPi5 armv7.